 Deliveroo troll UberEats by giving away free doughnuts in London https://t.co/xmOYezo89j— Metro (@MetroUK) November 14, 2017

-In the lead up to Easter Cadbury has released a limited amount of white chocolate Cream Eggs and if you find one you could be in with a chance of winning money.
+And for chocoholics in the lead up to Easter Cadbury has released a limited amount of white chocolate Cream Eggs and if you find one you could be in with a chance of winning money.
 From the new flavour to the competition Cadbury has gained coverage in many publications and has been the height of conversation over social media: Hunt is on for elusive white chocolate Cadbury Creme Eggs in promotion which could land people cash prizes.

 Competitions are a great way to engage potential customers, especially when executed in a fun and exciting way.
 Whether this is in collaboration with a magazine who gives away monthly prizes or on your own social media platforms, it is a chance to raise awareness and gain potential new customers.